orrblue/urdf-loader-test-vr/README.md

 Note that `npm run build` must be executed everytime changes are made to the code.

 For development, Android Debug Bridge (adb) must be installed.

 Then, follow the instructions below linked [here](https://github.com/kjoseph8/urdf-loader-test-vr#debugging-from-the-quest)

 ## New Additions

+### Control Scheme:

+#### In the url, append "?hand=left" to change to left handed mode.
+Defaults to right handed mode.

+Grip (depends on hand): start/stop controlling the robot (clutch) Trigger (depends on hand): close robot gripper

+left joystick: translate the robot right joystick: rotate the robot

+a: teleport
+b: adjust first person control between robot->camera and camera->robot

+- robot->camera: translate and rotate the robot to line up with the camera
+- camera->robot: translate the camera to line up with the robot. translate and rotate the robot using the joysticks.

+- x: restart the current task
+- y: continue to the next task

 ### Drawing Task